Conrad-S/microsoft-agentic-framework-sample/README.md

   var response = await agent.RunAsync("Tell me a joke about a pirate.");
 ```

-This is a C# console program with the following functions:
+This sample is a C# console program with the following functions:

 ```
 await Agent_AskQuestion();                  //Ask a question and receive a response.